The group’s financial strategy is to grow high-return businesses in order to provide high shareholder returns.

 To support the delivery of the group’s strategy, the group operates a strict financial model that aligns dividend policy, gearing and growth plans.

-The financial model has been developed, and applied consistently, to ensure that the group maintains a robust capital structure, providing a comfortable level of headroom against banking covenants, including the gearing covenant of 5.0 times, and the regulatory capital requirements set by the Prudential Regulation Authority (PRA).
+The financial model has been developed, and applied consistently since demerger of the international business in 2007, to ensure that the group maintains a robust capital structure, providing a comfortable level of headroom against banking covenants, including the gearing covenant, and the regulatory capital requirements set by the Prudential Regulation Authority (PRA).

 How this works in practice:

-- 2015 adjusted pre-tax profit amounts to £293m (prior to the amortisation of acquisition intangibles and exceptional items which equates to a profit after tax of £234m (tax at 20.25%);
+- 2016 adjusted pre-tax profit amounts to £334m (prior to the amortisation of acquisition intangibles and exceptional items which equates to an adjusted profit after tax of £257m (corporation tax at effective rate of 23.2%).

-- Pre-tax profit in excess of £293m allows dividends to be increased and receivables growth in excess of £275m.
+- Adjusted pre-tax profit in excess of £334m therefore allows dividends to be